renanfranca/renanfranca.github.io/_posts/2023-01-08-how-did-i-earn-money-to-fix-an-issue-from-an-open-source-software.md

 I enjoyed working on the jhlite project without being pressured and asynchronously!
 I could code when I have the time on my own passe 👏!

 I realized that I am not an expert in the TDD field, I have so much to learn.
 Here is an interesting article that opens my eyes [The Real Reasons for Doing Test-Driven Development](https://www.codecraftr.nl/why-use-tdd).
-Thanks to [Colin Damon](https://www.linkedin.com/in/colin-damon/) let me know that I was doing Test First and not TDD and for introducing the concept of [Software Craftsmanship](https://manifesto.softwarecraftsmanship).
+Thanks to [Colin [Damon](https://www.linkedin.com/in/colin-damon/) for letting me know that I was doing Test First and not TDD and for introducing the concept of [Software Craftsmanship](https://manifesto.softwarecraftsmanship).

 Thanks to [Pascal Grimaud](https://twitter.com/pascalgrimaud) for being around and following along on the issue.